Frequently Asked Questions

-- Black shoes or cleats (no fluorescent colors please, but talk to me if that's all you have...)
+Black shoes or cleats (no fluorescent colors please, but talk to me if that is all you have...)

 What about other equipment?

 Referees will also need score sheets, yellow/red cards, whistle, watch and (eventually) a set of flags.
-A bag to organize your gear is also nice.
-You can start out with the minimum and add to it when you progress.
+A bag to organize your gear is recommended.

 What else might I have to purchase?